prof-tejera/assignment-3/README.md

 ### Change the order of a timer in configured workout

 After the workout has been configured and the user is on the main run workout screen, the user can move any timer to a different position in the queue.
 This can be done a couple of ways.
 You are welcome to use a drag and drop third party package or come up with something on your own (remember to update URL).
+The user should also be able to remove a timer from the queue.

 ### Display total time